ungoogled-software/ungoogled-chromium-windows/README.md

     * Python 3.6+ (for build and packaging scripts used below)
 	    * At the end of the Python installer, click the button to lift the `MAX_PATH` length restriction.
     * Python 2.7 (for scripts in the Chromium source tree), with pypiwin32 module (`pip install pypiwin32`)
+    * Git (to fetch all required ungoogled-chromium scripts)
+        * During setup, make sure "Git from the command line and also from 3rd-party software" is selected.
+This is usually the recommended option.

 2. Make sure Python 2.7 is set in the user or system environment variable `PATH` as `python`.